Oil and gas: Protect petroleum workers from radioactive material with personal dosimeter

 It is necessary to choose a dosimeter that is versatile, suitable and effective for different types of specific tasks.
 Radiation protection equipment must be capable of measuring low-dose-rate gamma rays, for example for monitoring sludge returns, as well as the high-dose-rate range fields that can arise in certain accidental situations, such as emergencies involving the recovery of an unprotected X-ray source.

-The neutron sources used in well logging typically emit both gamma and neutron radiations.
-Individuals need to wear a radiation monitoring device like the modern Fuji Electric NRF51 personal dosimeter that can measure both gamma and neutron with a single measurement instrument.
+Neutron sources used in well logging generally emit both gamma and neutron radiation.
+Each person involved must wear a radiation monitoring device such as the modern Fuji Electric NRF51 personal dosimeter, which can measure both gamma and neutron radiation with a single measuring instrument.

 Following ALARA principles